-&lt;sup>3 As per the Terms of Reference of the CPPTF, 2 to 4 countries can be appointed for each of the following producing subregions: i) Africa, ii) Asia and the Pacific, iii) Central America, Caribbean & Mexico, iv) and South America.
+As per the Terms of Reference of the CPPTF, 2 to 4 countries can be appointed for each of the following producing subregions: i) Africa, ii) Asia and the Pacific, iii) Central America, Caribbean & Mexico, and iv) South America.

-Members held at the beginning of that week.
-He noted that their application was being put forward as Nicaragua had been absent from the activities of the group.

-86. The delegate of Honduras endorsed the application of El Salvador and reaffirmed his country's readiness to continue as a member of the CPPTF.

-87. The delegate of Brazil questioned whether it was appropriate to address the nomination of Public Sector Sherpas during the Session as a dedicated item did not seem to be present on the approved agenda.
-He also questioned the modus operandi being adopted, as not all the public members of the CPPTF were attending the Session and all the representatives of the private sector were also absent.
-It was his understanding that running these consultations and making decisions without the presence of all of the CPPTF members would go against its public-private nature and the principle of promoting a dialogue between these two groups.
-He concluded by confirming Brazil's wish to continue as a public sherpa of CPPTF, while also asking for decisions related to the nomination process to take place in the presence of all current public and private sherpas.

-88. The Chair of the Council thanked the delegate of Brazil for his intervention and clarified that item 7.1 of the approved agenda for that Session included a dedicated subpoint, namely "Nomination of the Public Sector Sherpas of the Coffee Public-Private Task Force (CPPTF) 2024-26".

-89. The delegate of Brazil noted that according to his understanding, the Council was considering increasing the number of public sherpas within the CPPTF.
-He therefore asked whether this had been agreed with the private sector group, as such decision would entail a need to increase the number of private sector sherpas to maintain the balance between the two groups.

-90. The delegate of Honduras was supportive of the intervention of the Chair, pointing out that a dedicated point on the matter at hand had been added to the agenda.
-He also noted that his country had endorsed the application of El Salvador based on the understanding that another member of the same sub-regional group, Nicaragua, had not been taking part in the meetings and therefore, El Salvador would be replacing it within the CPPTF.

-91. The delegate of Brazil thanked the delegate of Honduras for clarifying that no changes to the number of members for each sub-regional group were being made and took note of the fact that a replacement of sherpas belonging to the same sub-region was being considered instead.
-He then welcomed the application of El Salvador as new public sherpa of the CPPTF, replacing Nicaragua.

-92. The delegate of Indonesia expressed her appreciation for the work carried out by the CPPTF and the significant progress made in promoting the sustainable development of the global coffee sector.
-She then confirmed Indonesia's wish to remain as a member of the CPPTF for the duration of the new two-year term and continue engaging with key coffee stakeholders and benefiting from the CPPTF initiatives.

-93. The delegates of Mexico, Côte d'Ivoire, Ethiopia, Kenya, India, and Papua New Guinea openly renewed their commitment as public sector members of the CPPTF for the new term.

-94. The delegate of Côte d'Ivoire noted that, on the private sector side, there were no African sherpas and suggested that an operator from Tanzania and one from Côte d'Ivoire be nominated.

-95. The Head of Operations warmly welcomed the proposal to have an increased African presence on the private sector side within the CPPTF and informed the Council that all the relevant documents with the details on how to submit an application in this sense would be shared.

-96. The delegate of Switzerland asked whether all trade associations could potentially become a member of the CPPTF within the private sector group.
+- 90. The delegate of Honduras was supportive of the intervention of the Chair, pointing out that a dedicated point on the matter at hand had been added to the agenda.
+He also noted that his country had endorsed the application of El Salvador based on the understanding that another member of the same sub-regional group, Nicaragua, had not been taking part in the meetings and therefore, El Salvador would be replacing it within the CPPTF. - 91.
+The delegate of Brazil thanked the delegate of Honduras for clarifying that no changes to the number of members for each sub-regional group were being made and took note of the fact that a replacement of sherpas belonging to the same sub-region was being considered instead.
+He then welcomed the application of El Salvador as new public sherpa of the CPPTF, replacing Nicaragua. - 92.
+The delegate of Indonesia expressed her appreciation for the work carried out by the CPPTF and the significant progress made in promoting the sustainable development of the global coffee sector.
+She then confirmed Indonesia's wish to remain as a member of the CPPTF for the duration of the new two-year term and continue engaging with key coffee stakeholders and benefiting from the CPPTF initiatives. - 93.
+The delegates of Mexico, Côte d'Ivoire, Ethiopia, Kenya, India, and Papua New Guinea openly renewed their commitment as public sector members of the CPPTF for the new term. - 94.
+The delegate of Côte d'Ivoire noted that, on the private sector side, there were no African sherpas and suggested that an operator from Tanzania and one from Côte d'Ivoire be nominated. - 95.
+The Head of Operations warmly welcomed the proposal to have an increased African presence on the private sector side within the CPPTF and informed the Council that all the relevant documents with the details on how to submit an application in this sense would be shared. - 96.
+The delegate of Switzerland asked whether all trade associations could potentially become a member of the CPPTF within the private sector group.

-97. The Head of Operations clarified that, as per the Terms of Reference (ToRs) of the CPPTF, individual companies could become a member within the private sector group by signing the London Declaration.
-However, he noted that CPPTF members could review its ToRs if they wished to do so.

-98. The Head of Operations then pointed out that the Council would be renewing the current composition of the CPPTF for the public sector, with the only change being the new appointment of El Salvador, replacing Nicaragua as the latter did not request to extend its membership.

-99. The Council took note of the CPPTF's Coordinator report on the activities of the Task Force.

-100. The Council took note of the report of the Executive Director on the outcome of the 6th CEOs and Global Leaders Forum.

-101. The Council approved the Joint Communiqué contained in document CPPTF-12/24, subsequently published as document ICC-138-4.

-102. The Council renewed the current list of sherpas of the public sector of the CPPTF except Nicaragua, with El Salvador being appointed as new public sherpa in its place.
+- 97. The Head of Operations clarified that, as per the Terms of Reference (ToRs) of the CPPTF, individual companies could become a member within the private sector group by signing the London Declaration.
+However, he noted that CPPTF members could review its ToRs if they wished to do so. - 98.
+The Head of Operations then pointed out that the Council would be renewing the current composition of the CPPTF for the public sector, with the only change being the new appointment of El Salvador, replacing Nicaragua as the latter did not request to extend its membership. - 99.
+The Council took note of the CPPTF's Coordinator report on the activities of the Task Force. - 100.
+The Council took note of the report of the Executive Director on the outcome of the $6^{th}$ CEOs and Global Leaders Forum. - 101.
+The Council approved the Joint Communiqué contained in document CPPTF-12/24, subsequently published as document ICC-138-4. - 102.
+The Council renewed the current list of sherpas of the public sector of the CPPTF except Nicaraqua, with El Salvador being appointed as new public sherpa in its place.